Lockheed Martin F-35 Lightning II: United Kingdom

 The first British F-35 squadron was No. 17 (Reserve) Test and Evaluation Squadron (TES), which stood up on 12 April 2013 as the aircraft's Operational Evaluation Unit.
 By June 2013, the RAF had received three F-35s of the 48 on order, initially based at Eglin Air Force Base.
 In June 2015, the F-35B undertook its first launch from a ski-jump at NAS Patuxent River.
-On 5 July 2017, it was announced the second UK-based RAF squadron would be No. 207 Squadron, which reformed on 1 August 2019 as the Lightning Operational Conversion Unit (OCU).
+On 5 July 2017, it was announced that the second UK-based RAF squadron would be No. 207 Squadron, which reformed on 1 August 2019 as the Lightning Operational Conversion Unit (OCU).
 No. 617 Squadron reformed on 18 April 2018 during a ceremony in Washington, D.C., becoming the first RAF front-line squadron to operate the type; receiving its first four F-35Bs on 6 June, flying from MCAS Beaufort to RAF Marham.
 On 10 January 2019, No. 617 Squadron and its F-35s were declared combat-ready.

 April 2019 saw the first overseas deployment of a UK F-35 squadron when No. 617 Squadron went to RAF Akrotiri, Cyprus.
 This reportedly led on 25 June 2019 to the first combat use of an RAF F-35B: an armed reconnaissance flight searching for Islamic State targets in Iraq and Syria.
 In October 2019, F-35s of 617 Squadron and No. 17 TES were embarked on HMS Queen Elizabeth for the first time.
 No. 617 Squadron departed RAF Marham on 22 January 2020 for their first Exercise Red Flag with the Lightning.
 As of November 2022, 26 F-35Bs were based in the United Kingdom (with 617 and 207 Squadrons) and a further three were permanently based in the United States (with 17 Squadron) for testing and evaluation purposes.

 The UK's second operational squadron is the Fleet Air Arm's 809 Naval Air Squadron, which stood up in December 2023.

 In June 2025, as part of its second phase of procurement, the UK announced plans to procure 12 F-35As, capable of delivering both conventional and nuclear weapons, including the B61-12 thermonuclear gravity bomb.
-The aircraft will form part of NATO's dual capable aircraft programme.
-The F35-As will be based in RAF Marham, to be used in a training role on routine operation, as part of the OCU.
+The aircraft will form part of NATO's dual-capable aircraft program.
+The F-35As will be based in RAF Marham to be used in a training role on routine operations as part of the OCU.
 15 F-35Bs are also planned in this phase.

 In July 2025, United States B61 nuclear weapons were redeployed to the US-operated RAF Lakenheath for the first time since 2008.
 The base operates F-35As and F-15Es, both capable of delivering the B61.

+On March 3, 2026, the Ministry of Defence confirmed that a British F-35B shot down a hostile drone over Jordan, marking the first time a British F-35 has destroyed a target in operations.